 downward spiral.
 The only way to break out of this syndrome is through

 ignoring the pain.
 But this is a different topic, altogether!)

 Through the meditative benefits of yoga you can learn to still your mind and stay present in the freedom of the movement.
-There is freedom in the movement and in the yoga stretches.
 You focus on your body.
 You breathe in and elongate, breathe out and go a little farther into the stretch.
 You release your tension.
 You breathe again and go a little farther.
 You focus on the movement.
 You feel inner peace and strength.
 These are the benefits of Yoga.

 May your personal practice of yoga poses and yoga stretches lead you to experience the full benefits of yoga!
 May you always strive for the journey to healing and health of your body, mind and soul!

 Want a handy reference, over 125 pages of all 36 of my Yin Yoga poses in a complete eBook?
 If you wish to stay healthy, or have a targeted area for healing, there is nothing like "The Quiet Practice of Yin Yoga" to heal your body, mind and soul!
 Click here to learn more!

 OR, if you are ready to purchase click below:

 Don't worry - I use PayPal, but it allows payment with a credit card.
 It also converts your currency automatically - see the price in your currency by clicking here.